Applies to: Port Authority

 Function: Clean truck program

 In 2009 a Clean Truck Program was implemented in the Ports of Los Angeles and Long Beach, California, as a central element of the Clean Air Action Plan (CAAP), which targeted major sources of air emissions in and around the ports, including ships, trains, trucks, and cargo handling equipment

 Advent’s prior success with in the PierPASS/OffPeak emissions reduction program led the Ports of Los Angeles and Long Beach to engage Advent again to help implement their Clean Truck Program initiative.
-In this project, Advent resources outfitted over 20,000 trucks with WhereNet RFID tags to enable realtime movement tracking at the 12 local terminals and to help assess and collect containerized freight fees that would ultimately help fund a new fleet of clean-burning harbor drayage trucks (with newer model year trucks were exempt from the fee, which encouraged owners to upgrade their vehicles to newer, cleaner models).
+In this project, Advent resources outfitted over 20,000 trucks with WhereNet RFID tags to enable real-time movement tracking at the 12 local terminals and to help assess and collect containerized freight fees that would ultimately help fund a new fleet of clean-burning harbor drayage trucks.
+Newer model year trucks were exempt from the fee, which encouraged owners to upgrade their vehicles to newer, cleaner models.

 After one year of deployment in February of 2009, the program reduced the rate of port truck emissions by an estimated 70%.
 By 2012 (full implementation), port truck emissions were reduced by more than 80% based on a total banning of the last highly polluting trucks from port terminals.
 Today, virtually all of the drayage trucks servicing the Port terminals are 2007 or newer models.